hcs42/heapkeeper-old/doc/architecture.rst

     It searches in the post database.
 :mod:`hk`
     A small module whose only task is to invoke :mod:`hkshell`.
-:mod:`hkcustomlib`
-    Contains functions and classes that are useful for the parametrization of functions in other modules (especially functions of :mod:`hklib` and :mod:`hkshell`).

 The central module is :mod:`hklib`, which implements the post database.
 Heapkeeper has two user interfaces: :mod:`hkshell` provides a command-line user